-Simply toss the chopped vegetables with oil and seasonings, then add them to the basket in a single layer.
+Simply toss the chopped spuds with oil and seasonings, then add them to the basket in a single layer.

 Overcrowding will prevent them from crisping properly, so leave space for the air to circulate.

-Work in batches until every piece is cooked, and shake the basket about halfway through each frying cycle so everything cooks evenly.
+Work in batches until every piece is fork-tender, and shake the basket about halfway through each frying cycle so your rosemary potatoes cook evenly.

 These are a great addition to almost any meal!
 Pair them with chicken, steak, pork, and even buttery shellfish.

 You can also enjoy them as an easy lunch or afternoon snack.
-Sprinkle some freshly grated Parmesan over the top to take the flavor up a notch and add a little protein.
+Sprinkle some freshly grated Parmesan over the top to take the flavor up a notch.